About Carers

 Pictures of a range of carers from all backgrounds

-• personal care such as bathing, dressing, lifting
+• Personal care such as bathing, dressing and administering medication

 5.7 million